aasensio/SICON_hinode/README.md

 The results are: T [K], vz [km/s], h [km], log P [cgs], (B_x^2-B_y^2)^{1/2} [kG], (B_x B_y)^{1/2} [kG], Bx [kG], By [kG] and Bz [kG].

+## Training

+We provide the scripts for retraining your models in case you want to tweak the neural networks.
+You can download the training data from [here](https://cloud.iac.es/index.php/s/zyx8oK7EFfBX5Nj).
+The scripts are found in the `training` directory.
+Do any modification and run them.
+You should need to create the directories for the output.

 ## Requirements
     bs4